xStarbound/xStarbound/README.md

 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load and may cause crashes!
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
-- [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors and is redundant anyway because xSB-2 already supports this feature.
+- [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xSB-2 has differently named callbacks) and is redundant anyway because xSB-2 already fully supports this feature.
-- [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — the keybinds will show up but don't work since xSB-2's chat callbacks are differently named.
 - Mods that patch in StarExtensions "body dynamics" support for other mods.
 These won't do anything.
-- Other mods that optimise PNG compression in Starbound's assets.
-These mods **may cause crashes!**

 ## Building